pllealfunes/hobbyist2/README.md

 A blogging website where users can blog about their hobbies, explore new ideas, and discover new passions.

-# TEST ACCOUNT USRENAME AND PASSWORD
+## TEST ACCOUNT USRENAME AND PASSWORD
-U: peach
+U: Peach
 P: @Peach12

 ## Features